6 Questions Congress May Ask Robert Mueller During His Testimony

 The melodrama involving Strzok, formerly a top FBI counterintelligence specialist, and Lisa Page, formerly a top FBI lawyer, has been one of the most embarrassing subplots in the Russia imbroglio for the FBI.

-Strzok and Page exchanged a number of candidly political text messages on their government phones in 2016 at the time they were involved with an extramarital affair.
+Strzok and Page exchanged a number of candidly political text messages on their government phones in 2016 at the time they were involved in an extramarital affair.

 When investigators discovered all this and publicized the story and their messages, it fueled criticism that the Russia investigation was the product of "bias" by an insider cabal out to get Trump.